Training of employees performing particularly dangerous work

 - current regulations on the rights and obligations of employers and employees,

-- current regulations in the field of preventive health care for employees and health and safety training and the impact on management responsibility,
+- Current legislation in the field of preventive health care for employees and occupational health and safety training and the impact on management responsibility,

 - the role of a manager in disciplinary dismissal.